mavlink/MAVSDK-docs/en/contributing/build.md

 ## Building in Docker

-You can also build DroneCore on your host computer with a toolchain running in a [Docker](https://docs.docker.com/) container (this saves you from having to install or manage the toolchain directly).
+You can also build the SDK on your host computer with a toolchain running in a [Docker](https://docs.docker.com/) container (this saves you from having to install or manage the toolchain directly).

 > **Tip** There are docker containers based on Fedora and Ubuntu.
 It doesn't matter which you use!